ChukwuEmekaAjah/buycoins_python/readme.md

 ### Client Responses
 The Client offers two kinds of responses.
 They are: `failure` and `success` responses.
 A failure response occurs when the API returns back a response with errors.
 A success response occurs when the API returns the result expected by the call.
 Every type of response has a <b>status</b> key that can only be any of `success` or `failure`.
 Both responses are `dicts` and are represented as follows:

+A success response always has a `data` key indicating the data returned from the API.

 ##### Success Response
 ```python